Adams, Green County, Wisconsin: History

 The earliest settlers were Cornish lead miners; they were followed by settlers from New England, Ireland, Switzerland and Norway.
-The town has been the home of a Lutheran and a Catholic parish.
-Saint Francis Catholic Church was formed and built by Catholic immigrants from Ireland, but later merged with Saint Joseph Catholic Church in Argyle, Wisconsin, and the church was eventually torn down; only the cemetery remains.
+The town has been the home of a Lutheran parish.
 Adams Lutheran Church, Evangelical Lutheran Church in America (ELCA), was formed by Norwegian immigrants from the Valdres and Hadeland areas of Norway and was originally served by clergy of the Church of Norway.
 It later became a member of the Conference of the Norwegian-Danish Evangelical Lutheran Church of America.
 Under the increasing influence of the Haugean pietist movement among Norwegian American clergy and parishes, it joined a group originally called the Friends of Augsburg, which subsequently became the Lutheran Free Church.
 Later, when it began to call its pastors from clergy of The American Lutheran Church, it became a member of that body.
 It became a member of the ELCA when the American Lutheran Church merged with two other Lutheran synods.

 The original church was built by the first parishioners during the American Civil War from limestone quarried from a site below the ridge on which the church stood.
 Later, the inside walls of the sanctuary were covered with a darkly varnished wooden wainscoting) of a very distinctive herringbone pattern.
 After serving the parish for almost a century and a half, the church burned and a new one was built on a site immediately adjacent to the original within a year.